cunningr/dna_workflows/README.md

 # DNA Workflows

-This is the DNA Workflows project for the ```dna_workflows.py``` client and workflow engine code.
+This is the DNA Workflows project for the client and workflow engine code.
 It provides a wrapper for publicly available Cisco SDKs and python libraries allowing users to develop 'Task' libraries and execute them using a simple linear workflow engine.

-An example module providing a few sample tasks using the [dnacentersdk](https://dnacentersdk.readthedocs.io/en/latest/#) can be found in (TBD).
+An example module providing a few sample tasks in [this project](https://github.com/cunningr/dna_workflows_example_module)

 Currently integrated SDKs